 The Board, assisted by the Audit and Risk Committee, is responsible for risk, risk tolerance determination, risk management within the Group, performance of risk assessments, the use of acceptable risk methodologies and the monitoring of risk on a continual basis.

 The Board ensures there is regular assessment of financial and nonfinancial risks in the context of the Group’s business environment, with a view to mitigating and/or eliminating risk through the Group’s strategies and processes.

 Internal controls are designed to manage rather than eliminate risks of failure to achieve business objectives, and provide reasonable rather than absolute assurance against material misstatement or loss.
 The internal audit function is a structured review of internal controls based on risk assessment.

-The key material risks, controls and strategic imperatives report discusses the Group’s top risks and issues and the management thereof in detail.
+The Strategic management of material risks report discusses the Group’s top risks and the management thereof in detail.

 Italtile is committed to good corporate citizenship practices and organisational integrity in the direction, control and stewardship of the Group’s affairs.

 The Group recognises the imperative to balance returns for shareholders with the long-term needs of the business, its employees, the broader society and the environment.